muskang48/Speaker-Diarization/README.md

 # Analysis
 In this part we will discuss about the major analysis of the code and the intepretations of the results.
 1. Voice activity Detector <br />
-Following is the code to find the voice and non voice parts,
+Following is the code to find the voice and non voice parts:

 ```
 import contextlib